01100100/blog/content/posts/location.md

 ### Wifi location

 WIFI.
 There has been talks in conspiracy theorist circles about how the governments and big corps are tracking you with frequencies.
 I try to avoid the tin foil hats and prefer my rose tinted glasses.
 Anyhow, the friendly people at Google have spent a lot of resources mapping out where wifi routers are.
-They came up with some ground truth data as a sub project of driving cameras around for the street view
+They came up with some ground truth data as a sub project of driving cameras around for the street view [https://en.wikipedia.org/wiki/Privacy_concerns_with_Google#Wi-Fi_networks_information_collection](https://en.wikipedia.org/wiki/Privacy_concerns_with_Google#Wi-Fi_networks_information_collection) but now rely using an Android device's Wi-Fi positioning system to enhance the grid and add to the.